Editorial Board

 The Secret “Kill List” and the President, The Volokh Conspiracy, May 29, 2012, by Kenneth Anderson

 Are You Ready for Some . . .
 Research?
-Uncertain Diagnoses, Research Data Privacy, & Preference Heterogeneity, The Faculty Lounge, Feb.
+Uncertain Dgnoses, Research Data Privacy, & Preference Heterogeneity, The Faculty Lounge, Feb.
 3, 2013, Michelle N. Meyer

 Debate on the Treaty Power, The Volokh Conspiracy, Jan.
 13-Feb.
 3, 2013, by Nick Rosenkranz, Eugene Kontorovich, Rick Pildes & Ilya Somin